loopandlearn/news/docs/index.md

 ## Update for the *Loop Follow* App

-New *Loop Follow* Update: Optimized for Better Mileage
+Optimized for Better Mileage

-We are thrilled to unveil an update with several improvements:

-🔋 Battery Efficiency

-📆 Sensor Start Date Issues

-🔢 New Versioning

-🛠️ Code Refactoring

-Your feedback is invaluable to us, and we eagerly await your thoughts on this update.
+Your feedback is invaluable to us, and we eagerly await your thoughts on this update for the *Loop Follow* App.

-### Details
+Highlights for the improvements:

 🔋 Battery Efficiency